 This post contains affiliate links, which simply means that when you use my link and purchase a product, I receive a small commission.
 There is no additional cost to you, and I only link to books and products that I personally use and recommend.

 I read something interesting related to coins a while back, probably in Van de Walle.
 Coin values are really a very abstract concept for young children.
 Think about it.
 Up until now, students’ experiences with numbers have all been based on one-to-one correspondence.
 The number 5 meant five of something—jelly beans, teddy bear counters, fingers, etc. With coins you have one object, take for instance a nickel, but now it means 5.
 That can be pretty tough!
 After reading that, I decided that I wanted to do something to help make coin values a little less abstract and to tie this new knowledge into something students are already very familiar with.
 What I came up with was ten-frames.
 So again, if you think of the CRA sequence of instruction, the ten-frames are the representation of the abstract concept.
 Pictured below are images of the cards I made to help support the students as they learned about coin values.
-You can grab the cards here.
+You can grab the cards along with student instructions for eight different workstation activitie here.

 Next, I made a trading mat for the students to use.